Mahanteshrn/Mahanteshrn/README.md

 - 👋 Hi, I’m @Mahantesh_rn
 - 👀 I’m interested in Data Science field as a Data Analyst or Data Scientist
 - 🌱 I’m currently learning ML Concepts with proven skills in Excel, SQL, Tableau and Python
-- 💞️ I'm looking for employment with Data Science firms
+- 💞️ I'm looking for employment opportunity with Data Science firms
 - 📫 Kindly reach me at manturn246@gmail.com

 <!---